If a sale originates in California, and possession of the item is taken in California, then sales tax generally applies.

 There are cases where a supplier based out of state has business ties to California, and they are also required to charge sales tax.
 If an out-of-state supplier does not collect California sales tax, the university is required to pay a use tax to the State of California.

-The Problem: KFS users sometimes do not check the appropriate option on the KFS Procurement Card document (PCDO), and a use tax is assessed on a purchase that has already been taxed by the supplier.
+The Problem: KFS users sometimes do not document the tax correctly in AggieTravel during transaction reconciliation, and a use tax is assessed on a purchase that has already been taxed by the supplier.

 The Solution: If you notice that the transaction has been taxed twice (once by the supplier and once by the system), please complete the KFS Use Tax Accrual Correction Form.
 Tax Accounting will reverse the duplicate tax from your transaction.